janwilmans/ring_span/README.md

 features:

 * mostly constrexpr (with some obvious exceptions)
-* works on top of an existing container of choise
+* works on top of an existing container of choice
 * allows insertion and removal without construction or destruction of contained objects
 * pushing a value beyond the capacity of the span overwrites the oldest value